 It really depends on whether you have the marketing budget and resources to create different campaigns for different countries.
 However, with CRO tools like OptiMonk, this has become increasingly straightforward, easy even.

 Geotargeting is essential for increasing the understanding of your customer base, enabling you to more precisely target specific groups.
-This is particularly valuable for physical retail stores because it allows stores to predict sales and gear up the supply chain accordingly.
+This is particularly valuable for physical retail stores because it allows stores to predict sales and gear up the supply chain and procurement automation accordingly.
 It enables the targeting of individuals when they are close to a store to announce a sale notification, supplying a discount coupon for example.
 When users in a specific region show interest in a specific product type online, it implies that the item should also be stocked locally in their nearby store (global retail chain).
 Or perhaps, it even might even suggest where a physical store should be opened.

 Understanding Buyer Motivation